ofnote/gestop/README.md

 The keypoint of the tip of the index finger is extracted in the Python script, and, through pyautogui, used to control the mouse.
 A neural network trained on the included dataset classifies gestures and actions are performed based on this classification.

-For more advanced gestures, the concept of **modes** is utilized.
-You can switch from the *mouse* mode to the *gesture* mode for gestures to control audio, brightness etc. [Work in progress]
+For more advanced gestures involving a moving hand, the concept of **modes** is utilized.
+You can switch from the *mouse* mode to the *gesture* mode for gestures to control audio, brightness etc. With the use of a recurrent neural network (bidirectional GRU in this case), a dynamic gesture is captured and acted upon.
+[Work in Progress]

+The data for *static gestures* was collected mnaually with the help of a custom script(`static_data_collection.py`) whereas the data for *dynamic gestures* comes from the [SHREC2017 dataset](http://www-rech.telecom-lille.fr/shrec2017-hand/).

-The code consists of a few distinct pieces which are:
+The project consists of a few distinct pieces which are:

 * The mediapipe executable - A modified version of the hand tracking example given in mediapipe, this executable tracks the keypoints, stores them in a protobuf, and transmits them using ZMQ.
 * Mouse tracking - Part of `gesture_control.py`, responsible for moving the cursor using the position of the index finger.